stephenebert/Springboard/Capstone/step7/README.md

   ## Cross-Validation Results

 To assess the stability of our retrieval metrics, we ran "cross-validation" over different random 10,000-sample subsets of the training split for the ViT-B-32 model.
-Below is a summary of the per-seed Recall@K and the mean $ \pm $ std across seeds.
+Below is a summary of the per-seed Recall@K and the mean ± std across seeds.
 Here are the detailed per-seed results from the cross-validation:

 | Seed | R@1   | R@5   | R@10  |
 |------|-------|-------|-------|